As an Amazon Associate we earn from qualifying purchases.

 Today I have a root vegetable known as kalo, dasheen, madhumbe, arbi, and many more names across the globe.
 Can you guess what it is?
 Well, if your answer is taro roots, then bravo; but how to cook malanga?

 Taro root or malanga is a root vegetable that contains a very high amount of fiber and protein.
-That’s why we are here with a mouth-watering recipe on how to cook malanga?
+That’s why I am here with a mouth-watering recipe on how to cook malanga?

 How to Cook Malanga